sheldyso/sheldyso.github.io/index.md

 ### Semester 1 - Business Report

 For this assignment, I had to create a business report on a project that would utilise data which was a customer personality analysis dataset.
 The business report can be found [here](https://github.com/sheldyso/sheldyso.github.io/blob/main/Business%20Report.pdf).
+To explore the dataset, I opened a Jupyter notebook and used pandas to import the csv dataset and look at the features.

 ### Semester 2 -